Mondee (MOND) and Its Rivals Head to Head Contrast

 |2.62

-Mondee presently has a consensus price target of $14.00, suggesting a potential upside of 53.17%.
-As a group, “Transportation services” companies have a potential upside of 7.51%.
-Given Mondee’s stronger consensus rating and higher probable upside, equities analysts clearly believe Mondee is more favorable than its competitors.
+Mondee currently has a consensus price target of $14.00, indicating a potential upside of 64.71%.
+As a group, “Transportation services” companies have a potential upside of 6.43%.
+Given Mondee’s stronger consensus rating and higher possible upside, equities research analysts plainly believe Mondee is more favorable than its rivals.

 17.1% of Mondee shares are held by institutional investors.
 Comparatively, 52.1% of shares of all “Transportation services” companies are held by institutional investors.
-46.1% of Mondee shares are held by insiders.
-Comparatively, 16.2% of shares of all “Transportation services” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.
+46.1% of Mondee shares are held by company insiders.
+Comparatively, 16.2% of shares of all “Transportation services” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

-This table compares Mondee and its competitors’ net margins, return on equity and return on assets.

 Summary